Downtown Juneau Alaska Street Tour

 - Across Main is the State Office Building (locals call it the SOB).
 Check out the 8th floor for a spectacular view of Juneau and free pipe organ concerts on Fridays.

-- Gov. Bill Walker, along with wife, Donna, is the 11th to live in the house since statehood in 1959.
+- Gov. Mike Dunleavy and his wife, Rose Newlin, are the 12th to live in the house since statehood in 1959.
 Prior to that, nine territorial governors and one secretary of Alaska resided in the house.

 - Over the years, Charles Lindbergh, Warren Harding, Herbert Hoover, and Gerald Ford entered its halls.
 George Eastman of Kodak and Sir Thomas Lipton of yachting and tea fame have been guests.